Lobuche and Island Peak Climbing 20 Days

 • For safe drinking water, Nature Explosion Pvt.
 Ltd. will provide water purification tablets.

-• Our team will provide you with the seasonal fruits as per their availability.
+• Our team will provide you with seasonal fruits as they become available.

 • Lobuche Peak Climbing permit